Pittsfield Cemetery: History

-The cemetery was initially laid out in 1850, prompted by the city's growing population, and the fact that its principal burying ground at North and East Streets was full.
+The cemetery was initially laid out in 1850 prompted by the city's growing population and because Pittsield's principal burying ground at North and East Streets was full.
 Although the cemetery started without much fanfare or styling in 1850, over the next 100 years it acquired a number of interesting elements.
-Funds for the Allen Memorial Arch and Main Gate were donated in 1885 by Thomas Allen, Jr., and provide an imposing entry to the facility.
+Funds for the Allen Memorial Arch and Main Gate were donated in 1885 by Thomas Allen Jr., and provide an imposing entry to the facility.
 A memorial to Allen elsewhere in the cemetery is believed to be the largest piece of red granite in the world.
 In 1900 the chapel was dedicated.
 In the 1930s cemetery officials added the Superintendent's Cottage and a Maintenance Garage.
 As the cemetery grew in the 1910s, the noted Olmsted Brothers landscape firm was retained to plan the layout of new sections of the cemetery.